dylan-130/FPLscraper/README.md

 # Fantasy Premier League (FPL) Data Scraper

 This project is a Python-based asynchronous scraper designed to fetch player data from the Fantasy Premier League (FPL) API.
 Leveraging the `aiohttp` library, the scraper efficiently handles large-scale data requests while managing rate limits and connection issues.
-The scraped data includes details about players, their team names, and unique player IDs, which can be used for analysis, integration, or further development.
+The scraped data includes details about players, their team names, and unique player IDs, which can be used for analysis, or integration with a further piece of software (as in my case).

 ---